 The computers in this school are protected to provide filtered, appropriate Internet content and E-Mail access in accordance with CIPA, the Children's Internet Protection Act.

-Holy Cross of San Antonio uses ESC Region 20 BESS N2H2 Internet Content Filter, featuring automatically updated vendor subscription denial lists in combination with locally managed access lists customized by grade level and curriculum.
+Holy Cross Jr-Sr High School uses a Fortinet FortiGate Firewall and Content Filter, featuring automatically updated subscription denial lists in combination with locally managed access lists.

 Copies of the Holy Cross of San Antonio Acceptable Use Policy (AUP), Acceptable Posting Policy (APP) and Distance Learning/Video Release Form governing acceptable and appropriate use of the Internet, E-Mail, Distance Learning and all educational technology are contained in the Parent-Student Handbook and are available upon request.

-Holy Cross of San Antonio aka Holy Cross Jr-Sr High School CIPA Compliance Policies
+Holy Cross of San Antonio CIPA Compliance Policies